serenagrl/ansible-kubernetes/README.md

 A Windows machine with sufficient processing power, RAM and disk space (i7 CPU, 128GB RAM, SSD recommended) with the Hyper-V feature enabled and [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) installed.
 These playbooks have been tested on Windows 11 and Windows Server 2022 hosts with Ubuntu 22.04 running in WSL.

 Two folders are expected to be available on the Windows Hyper-V host:
-* A folder where the playbooks will place temporary iso images i.e. `Installation Files`
+* A folder where the playbooks will place temporary iso images i.e. `"D:\Installation Files"`
-* A folder where the Virtual Machines will be created in i.e. `Virtual Machines`
+* A folder where the Virtual Machines will be created in i.e. `"D:\Virtual Machines"`

 ### 2. Virtual Machine Requirements